 For example, industry profitability is heavily influenced by feed costs and feed costs are dependent on a number of factors unrelated to the chicken industry.
 According to an industry source, feed costs have averaged approximately 45% of total production costs of whole chickens and have fluctuated substantially with the price of corn, milo and soybean meal.
-Assuming finished product prices and other factors remain constant, very small movements in feed costs may result in large changes in industry profits from basic chicken products.
-By comparison, according to the same industry source, feed costs typically average approximately 25% of total production costs of further processed and prepared chicken products and, as a result, increased emphasis on sales of such products by chicken producers reduces the sensitivity of earnings to feed cost movements.
+Assuming finished product prices and other factors remain constant, very small movements in feed costs may result in large changes in industry source, feed costs typically average approximately 25% of total production costs of urther processed and prepared chicken products and, as a result, increased emphasis on sales of such products by chicken producers reduces the sensitivity of earnings to feed cost movements.